 1. What’s the difference between an attack vector and an attack surface?

-An attack vector is the specific way a hacker gets in, like a phishing email.
-The attack surface is all the possible ways they could try, like every app or device in a school.
+An attack vector is the specific way a hacker gains access, such as through a phishing email.
+The attack surface is all the possible ways they could try to access, such as every app or device in a school.

 2. Which attack vector is the worst?

 Ransomware is very harmful because it locks systems and demands money.
-Phishing is also bad since it’s the most common way hackers start an attack.
+Phishing is also problematic because it’s the most common way hackers start attacks.

 3. How can schools recover after an attack?